 Physical Activity

-Promoting the physical health and wellbeing of students is a fundamental responsibility for all schools.
+Promoting the physical health and wellbeing of students is a fundamental responsibility for schools.

-Each recommendation below is supported by comprehensive links and resources, providing practical guidance for effective implementation.
-By embracing these initiatives, schools can foster an environment that encourages lifelong habits of physical activity and wellbeing.
+To support this goal, we have identified three key recommendations centred around increasing physical activity.
+Each recommendation is supported by comprehensive links and resources, providing practical guidance for effective implementation.
+By embracing these initiatives, schools can foster an environment that encourages lifelong habits of physical fitness and wellbeing.

 Key Recommendations: